How to answer "My nightmare first date..." on Bumble

 Why it falls flat: Demanding-flex disguised as a nightmare.
 Uses the format to imply most matchers can't keep up, which lands as condescending before any conversation has happened.

 The strongest answers name a specific unwanted scenario that reveals your good-date taste in negative space — a six-hour loud-venue date, an experience-puzzle date with strangers in polo shirts, an audience-laden first date at a wedding.
 The specificity is what does the work; the inverse-preference frame is what filters.
 The most common failure is archetype-blaming ('a guy who stares at his phone'), which uses the prompt to badmouth a category of person.
 The second most common is the universal nightmare ('boring date with no chemistry'), which describes everyone's bad date.
 The third is the demanding-flex inverse ('someone who can't keep up'), which performs scarcity.
-If your real nightmare-first-date is grounded in a specific bad experience, abstract it into the category — the matcher doesn't need the actual story.

 What makes a good "My nightmare first date" Bumble answer?+